Despite scathing report, crime victim says have faith in FMPD

 - Battery – Commit felony battery

 Overall, 316 out of Fort Myers’ 5,076 total arrests in 2016 were for violent crimes, according to court data.
+WINK News investigative reporter Lauren Sweeney dives deeper into the numbers:

 ‘Don’t give up hope’